haoweiz23/dip-go/README.md

 ![main figure](figure/overview.jpg)

-Please refer to the [paper](https://arxiv.org/abs/) for more technical details.
+Please refer to the [paper](https://arxiv.org/abs/2410.16942) for more technical details.

 <hr />

 ## 4. How to Run Experiments?
-The setup and guidance are coming soon.
+The setup and code are coming soon.

 <hr />